ihsotas0/Interfaced/worldbuilding/pickerism.md

 Universe, has no access to an Oracle to determine there is another Picker above them.

+Cascade Theorists act just like Transcendentalists, trying to get people to do lobotomycore as soon as possible to avoid the chance of dying while sentient.

 ### Sentience Obliteration

 Sentience obliteration: by totally destroying your mind, beyond recovery as a